 Following the Cheddar individuality Project, so many participants expressed an interest in making ceramic figures that they could keep.
 So, in the Autumn of 2023 we ran 10 workshops when people could come along and make a ceramic figure to take them home.
 Once they were finished, participants could collect their figures and keep them.
 In this project 113 figures were created.

-Now this year we are bringing the project wider with The Individuality Project.
-The intention is to; work with the community and bring people together, encourage people who may be isolated to take part, teach participants new skills and encourage creativity, also to create a walking trail in Bridgwater, Highbridge and outlying villages.
+Now this year brings the start of the individuality Project.
+The intention of this project is to; work with the community and bring people together, encourage people who may be isolated to take part, teach participants new skills and encourage creativity, also to create a walking trail in Bridgwater, Highbridge and outlying villages.